Blueshoe/website/io/content/our-services/api-development-agency.md

   What is API development and why is it important?
   ::::
   ::::GlobalParagraph{.mb-6}
-  API Development refers to the process of creating Application Programming Interfaces (APIs) that enable software applications to communicate and interact with each other.
+  API development refers to the process of creating Application Programming Interfaces (APIs) that enable software applications to communicate and interact with each other.
 APIs serve as a bridge, allowing different software systems to connect and exchange data seamlessly.
 This is crucial in today's interconnected digital ecosystem, where the ability to integrate various technologies is key to operational efficiency and innovation.
   ::::

   ::::GlobalParagraph{.mb-6}